nurelm/gcal-pal/README.md

 -   Defaults to finding time in the next week.
 -   Considers your working hours and a daily lunch break.
 -   Respects holidays from a specified Google Calendar (e.g., your company's holiday calendar) and a manual list of dates.
+-   Intelligent busy detection with configurable criteria:
+    -   Events with other attendees (meetings with colleagues)
+    -   "Out of Office" events (vacation, sick days, etc.)
--   Can be configured to only consider events of a specific color as "busy".
+    -   Events of a specific color (for custom busy indicators)

 ## Setup